Computers, Digital Cameras, and Cellphones

 |William F. Buckley Jr|

 Television courses seem to be a different phenomenon.
 A good course is a hard course, so a superior television course will prove to be even harder.
 In fact, it might be said the main purpose of college is to teach students how to study; the graduates of first-rate private schools find college to be rather easy, providing them with extra time for extra-curricular activities which are not invariably trivial.
 I well remember William F. Buckley Jr, pouring out amazing amounts of written prose for the college newspaper and other outlets, in spite of carrying a rigorous academic workload.
 I feel sure he did not acquire that talent in college, but rather, came to Yale, already loaded for Bear.
 I am certain I do not know what future place tape-recorded classes will eventually assume, but I do feel such courses would be most useful for graduate students, who have already learned how to study in solitude.

-To return to the excess of dormitories under construction, the approaching surplus of them might also lead to a better use, which is for faculty housing and usage.
+To return to the excess of dormitories under construction, the approaching surplus of them might also lead to better use, which is for faculty housing and usage.
 An eviction of students from dormitories would lead to urban universities beginning to resemble London's Inns of Court in physical appearance, with commuting day-students, mostly attending from nearby.
 The day is past, although the students do not believe it, that there is very much difference between living in Boston and living in California, and the much-touted virtue of seeing a new environment will eventually lose its charm.
-It may all depend on how severely a decline in economics resists the traditional pressure to escape parental control, but at least it is possible to foresee at least one improvement which could result from fiscal stringency.
+It may all depend on how severely a decline in economics retards the traditional pressure to escape parental control, but at least it is possible to foresee at least one improvement which could result from fiscal stringency.